jj-zhu/jj-zhu.github.io/index.md

 layout: page
 published: true
 ---
 I am a junior research group leader (North American approximation: assistant professor) leading the Data-driven Optimization and Control Group, [Weierstrass Institute for Applied Analysis and Stochastics, Berlin](https://www.wias-berlin.de/).
-Prior to coming to Berlin, I worked as a postdoctoral researcher in machine learning at the Max Planck Institute for Intelligent Systems in Tübingen, in Germany.
+Prior to coming to Berlin, I worked as a postdoctoral researcher in machine learning at the Max Planck Institute for Intelligent Systems in Tübingen, Germany.
 My Ph.D. study was in optimization, with William Hager at the University of Florida.
 ![learning and control](/images/atom.png)

 ### **Positions and opportunities**:

 - If you are a prospective Ph.D. student interested in any of the topics, please feel free to get in touch.
-- Additional funding opportunities:
+- Other funding opportunities in Berlin:
   - [BMS Dirichlet Postdoctoral Fellowships](https://math-berlin.de/bms-faculty/dirichlet-postdoctoral-program)
   - [BMS PhD funding](https://math-berlin.de/application)